Swade7/Rational/README.md

+Samuel Wade

-# Rational
+Rational
-This project allows the creation of rational numbers and includes functions and overrides for manipulation and output.
-Created in the spring of 2022 for Comp 3450 (Object-Oriented Programming) at Harding University.
+Allows the user to create and manipulate rational numbers

+Weaknesses: I was unable to get the IoOps working correctly as well as the postfix operators.